More losses loom for Russian bonds as credit rating heads back to junk

 The biggest impact would be felt with both Moody's and S&P cutting Russia to junk because that would lead to the country's ejection from Barclays' Global Aggregate index that is estimated to be have $2 trillion benchmarked against it worldwide.

-Adding in sovereign and corporate debt in roubles and hard currency, Russia has a 0.7 percent weight that Barclays reckons amounts to $140 billion.
+Adding in sovereign and corporate debt in rubles and hard currency, Russia has a 0.7 percent weight that Barclays reckons amounts to $140 billion.

 Dedicated emerging market funds would be less affected because most EM indexes include non-investment grade credits.
 But JPMorgan said Russia could be removed from the investment-grade portion of its GBI-EM index for emerging currency bonds, a portion to which around $5-7 billion is benchmarked.